 File.getAsBinary()methods.
 However, this functionality can now be found in the standard

 These changes won't affect compatibility (we weren't kidding when we said there weren't many changes that do in this release), but do add capabilities that are easy to take advantage of that might be of special use to you.

 Components.utils.load().
-This can be particularly handy with restartless (boostrapped) extensions, so that you can unload an old version of a code module when a new version of your add-on is installed.
+This can be particularly handy with restartless (bootstrapped) extensions, so that you can unload an old version of a code module when a new version of your add-on is installed.

 You can now have preference options inline in the Add-on Manager window, which lets users configure your add-on without having to open a separate preference dialog box.
-There are limits to what types of configuration controls can be provided, but this is still very helpful -- plus it works for restartless (boostrapped) extensions.
+There are limits to what types of configuration controls can be provided, but this is still very helpful — plus it works for restartless (bootstrapped) extensions.